dfrappart/dfrappart.github.io/_posts/2024-07-29-Not_getting_lost_in_the_service_mesh_and_gamma_k8s_stuffs.markdown

 ```

-and the service mesh definition mentioned earlier
+and the service mesh definition mentioned earlier:

 ```